-The following limitations on exemptions apply to all research regardless of funding:

-Children: The exemption for research involving survey or interview procedures or observations of public behavior (#2) does NOT apply to research in children, except for research involving observations of public behavior when the investigator does not participate in the activities being observed.
+The following limitations on exemptions apply to all research regardless of funding: Children: Exemption #2(i) and (ii) for research involving survey or interview procedures or observations of public behavior does NOT apply to research in children, except for research involving observations of public behavior when the investigator does not participate in the activities being observed.
+Exemption #2(iii), where identifiable information is obtained and the IRB conducts a limited IRB review, is NOT applicable to research in children.
+Exemption #3 does NOT apply to research involving children.
+[45 CFR 46.104(b)(3)]